 Rev 14:15

-The symbolism of “reaping the harvest” not only depicts a season when crops are gathered from the fields but also serves as a metaphor for “harvesting” souls, both good and evil; a time of judgment, as every soul must appear before God:
+The symbolism of “reaping the harvest” not only depicts a season when crops are gathered from the fields but also serves as a metaphor for “harvesting” souls.
+The ripe and healthy wheat represents those who have been redeemed by Christ.

 Rev 14:16